jess-of-the-woods/tid_til/async.md

 Pizza order
 createPizza(order, pickup)  // has anon function (pickup)

-With synchronous processing, one order has to be completed before another can be taken. ('blocking') Asynchronous doesn't work that way.
+With synchronous processing, one order has to be completed before another can be taken. ('blocking')

+Asynchronous doesn't work that way.
 I.e. is non-blocking.

 Node offers easy way to do aysnchronous processing

+Callbacks will always have an `error` as 1st argument, 2nd is usually `data`

 See also Promises in js notes, [express](javascript/express.md)